phetsims/paper-land/docs/setup/install.md

     npm install # Install dependencies
     ```

-3. Check the config.json file in the root directory of the project.
-By default, the server will run on port 3000.
-If you need to change the port, you can do so in the config.json file.
-You can also add an OpenAI API key to the config.json file if you want to use the OpenAI API.
-You may also add a remote database URL to the config.json file if you want to use a remote database. (see instructions below for [Remote or Local database](#optional-installing-database-for-collaborative-editing))
+3. **Change Configuration (optional)**: Check the `config.json` file in the root directory of the project.
+   1. By default, the server will run on port 3000.
+If you need to change the port, change the key:value pair in `config.json`.
+   2. You can also add an [OpenAI API key](https://platform.openai.com/docs/quickstart) to the `config.json` file if you want to use the AI Code Assistant in _Creator_.
+   3. You may also add a remote database URL to the config.json file if you want to create a remotely collaborative program space.
+See instructions below for [Remote or Local database](#optional-installing-database-for-collaborative-editing).

 4. **Start Paper Playground**: Run the following command to start the program:

     ```bash